paylogic/developer.paylogic.com/content/articles/traduki.rst

 The end-result was that we did not do this, and we were doing more one-row queries.
 We should mention that normally we don't need objects to have dynamic list of available languages.
-Maybe it is a strict requirement in other use cases, but in our use case it is enough to just use ``static`` set of available languages, which change infrequently.
+Maybe it is a strict requirement in other use cases, but in our use case it is enough to just use a static set of available languages, which change infrequently.

-Another issue with this approach was that the number of results returned from queries was not deterministic, so required left joins which is even worse performance-wise.
-Most of the times you want to eager load relationships.
+Another issue with this approach was that the number of results returned from queries was not deterministic, and required left joins which is even worse performance-wise.
+Most of the time you want to eager load relationships.
 However, in this case you can never apply a limit or offset because you cannot trust the number of rows returned.

 The aforementioned approach had performance issues.
 We wanted to be able to search on the internationalized fields and search fast, which was not possible.
 Another requirement was that we wanted language chains.
-What this means is that that if your language is Dutch, but only the English version of the text is available, we should display by default the English version of it.
+What this means is that if your language is Dutch, but only the English version of the text is available, we should display by default the English version of it.

 Advantages of the new design